 - An IRB Resource for Investigators and Research Teams– Practical Points to Consider: Payment to Research Participants

-- Fair payment and just benefits to enhance diversity in clinical research
+- Journal of Clinical and Translational Sciences, Bierer et al (2021) publication: Fair payment and just benefits to enhance diversity in clinical research

 Please note: The tools listed above are living documents and will be improved with use.
 We welcome feedback, suggestions, useful references, resources, and concerns.